moondance-labs/tanssi-docs/builders/interact/ethereum-api/wallets/talisman.md

 description: This guide walks you through how to connect Talisman, a comprehensive Polkadot, Substrate, and Ethereum wallet, to your Tanssi EVM ContainerChain.
 ---

-# Interacting with your Tanssi EVM ContainerChain Using Talisman
+# Interacting with Your Tanssi EVM ContainerChain Using Talisman

 ## Introduction {: #introduction }